 Any portable benefits program should be guided by the following principles:

-• States should engage multiple stakeholders to establish a mechanism to manage portable benefits utilized by employers and independent contractors.
+- States should engage multiple stakeholders, including third parties, to establish a mechanism to manage portable benefits.